pobalopalous/ords-jdbc-autorest/README.md

 ### Advantages of ORDS AutoREST
 ✔ Zero-code API – No need to write PL/SQL or Java.

 ✔ CRUD-ready – Supports full Create, Read, Update, Delete.

 ✔ Built-in security – Can integrate with OAuth, JWT, or DB authentication.

 ✔ Scalable – Works efficiently with Oracle Database performance features.

 ✔ Metadata-driven – Automatically updates when the schema changes.

+### Limitations of ORDS AutoREST
-However, it does require ORDS to be installed to the target database and currently only works with the Oracle database.
+The AutoREST feature does require ORDS to be installed to the target database and currently only works with the Oracle database.
 ![ORDS AutoREST only works with Oracle database and it must be installed in that target database](images/ords-autorest-requires-db-installation.png)

+ORDS is an extensible product though.
+The code in this repository creates a plugin jar which provides a standards based mechanism to achieve that RESTful interface to the tables and views in the top 5 relational databases using vendor specific JDBC drivers.